Guides

 When Does Money Drop Off?

 Prize money drops off when the same event takes place two years later.
-Not on an exact calendar date — it's tied to the event cycle.
+Not on an exact date — it's tied to the event itself.

 Money Won At Drops Off After